The rational alone is unreal.

 So both thesis and antithesis were wrong until Neo changed and made both of them true.

-Another way to look at the narrative conflict within The Matrix, one that is closer to the foundational structure of the film, is to see it as a juggling back and forth between Faith and Disbelief.
+Another way to look at the narrative conflict within The Matrix, one that is closer to the foundational structure of the film, is to see it as a juggling back and forth between Awareness and Self-awareness.

-The Oracle wasn’t wrong.
-She was only confirming what Neo already disbelieved.
-And Morpheus wasn’t wrong either.
-His belief that Neo was the One was right.
+The Oracle wasn't wrong.
+She was only confirming what Neo already was already aware of.
+And Morpheus wasn't wrong either.
+His identity with self-awareness above all else was also right.
 Both positions are self-evident as appropriate throughout the film.
 And we experience the movie as a mind that seeks balance in all and sees all would when facing a similar inequity.

-My previous article The Holistic Experience of Watching The Matrix shares an account of what it feels like when you take everything in at once.
+My previous article The Female Mental Sex Experience of Watching The Matrix shares an account of what it feels like when you take everything in at once.
 No judgments.
 No evaluations.
 No problems and no solutions.
 Only the flow of allowing one position in after the other and then back again.

 You know that feeling of frustration you sometimes get when someone close to you won't just do what they should to solve the problems in their lives?

-That’s often someone comfortable with Holistic problem-solving—a method of problem-solving that doesn’t recognize the problem, nor the potential solution.
+That's often someone comfortable with a Female Mental Sex approach--a method of “problem-solving” that doesn't recognize the problem, nor the potential solution.

 The "solution" for the story inequity is about synthesizing the two opposing forces into a new perspective rather than either picking one or the other or merely compromising between them.

-The balance of inequities for the Holistic mind is also not a compromise.
-Holistic thinkers do not compromise.
-They don’t give this for that, and any suggestion that services rendered are an exchange for goods offends as it suggests some obligation supplants the growth of the relationship.
+The balance of inequities for the Female Mental Sexed mind is also not a compromise.
+Female Mental Sex does not compromise.
+They don't give this for that, and any suggestion that services rendered are an exchange for goods offends as it suggests some obligation supplants the growth of the relationship.

-The Holistic is never at ease with forcing two into one, only at ease with a shift in direction that increases the flow of communication.
+The Female Mental Sex mind is never at ease with forcing two into one, only at ease with a shift in direction that increases the flow of communication.

-To the Holistic mind, there is no real Solution that solves it all—only an Intention.
-Neo doesn’t believe at the end, he is only “beginning to believe.”
-This Intention to balance out his disbelief with a personal truth sets the mind in a different direction—opening it up to receive whatever various sort of inequities that suggest an alternate path.
+This Intention to balance out his awareness with a personal truth sets the mind in a different direction—opening it up to receive whatever various sort of inequities that suggest an alternate path.

-In a Changed Resolve/Holistic Minded story, the Main Character intends to balance out the inequity of their Throughline with an equitable element.
-That’s why in future versions of the theory, you’re likely to see Problem and Solution within Holistic stories adjusted to reflect their real purpose: Inequity and Intention.
+In a Changed Resolve/Female Mental Sex Minded story, the Main Character intends to balance out the inequity of their Throughline with an equitable element.
+That's why in future versions of the theory, you're likely to see Problem and Solution within Female Mental Sex stories adjusted to reflect their real purpose: Inequity and Intention.

-Like the genie who emerged to grant untold fortune, the writer tied to the Hegelian Dialectic is trapped—trapped in the bottle of cause and effect and Linear methods of problem-solving, unable to see the totality of the world around them.
+Like the genie who emerged to grant untold fortune, the writer tied to the Hegelian Dialectic is trapped--trapped in the bottle of cause and effect and Male methods of problem-solving, unable to see the totality of the world around them.
 Rich, but rich with an even higher cost.
-Whereas those swayed by the Siren Song of a centuries-old philosophy shackle themselves to ancient knowledge as if truth, the writer familiar with Dramatica appreciates the need for further thought, and if needed—a change in direction.
+Whereas those swayed by the Siren Song of a centuries-old philosophy shackle themselves to ancient knowledge as if truth, the writer familiar with Dramatica appreciates the need for further thought, and if needed--a change in direction.